ANTHROPOLOGY

 ANTH230.01

-Introduction to Cultural Anthropology
+Introduction to Cultural Anthropology:

 This course provides an introduction to the way’s societies use culture to structure behavior and interpret experience.
 Students learn methods and theories anthropologists use to study culture; examine aspects of culture such as language, social organization, gender, marriage, family and religion; and analyze historical, biological and social determinants of cultural institutions.
-This course fulfills the Core Curriculum requirement in Cultural Literacy.
+This course fulfills the Core Curriculum requirement in Cultural Perspectives.

 Gijanto